 Biological sampling is generic to most fisheries.
 It includes recording the species composition of the catch and the length, weight, sex and maturity of the main species caught.
 Catches are also monitored for the recapture of tagged fish.

-The overall biological sampling strategy for the fishery as a whole should be designed to capture the species composition of the total catch and size frequency and sex ratio of the main target species.
-Depending on the catch method, there are two sampling strategies that can be employed for tuna and tuna like species.
+Depending on the catch method, there are two sampling strategies that can be employed for tuna and tuna like species:

 - 1 Stratified sampling - 2 Sampling a representative proportion of the catch

 Stratified Sampling